 >>>>>>>>> Click here to get my marshmallow recipe and find out more about the benefits of gelatin.

 Happy digestion is KEY for sorting out IBS.
-It’s one fo the foundations of health and healing and often the first thing I look at with one2one clients (along with detoxification pathways, bowel movements and more!)
+It’s one of the foundations of health and healing and often the first thing I look at with one to one clients (along with detoxification pathways, bowel movements and more!)

 Phytic acid is an enzyme inhibitor that protects plant-based foods and enables it to produce life but can be problematic to a sensitive inflamed gut.
 They occur in all grains like wheat, rice, quinoa, spelt, things like nuts, seeds, all pulses and lentils and hinder our digestion of all the goodness within these foods and add to the irritation.

 To reduce the phytates in our food we can soak our nuts and grain before using them which massively helps.
 I always soak and dehydrate nuts and find I can tolerate them so much better this way as it traditionally how we would have prepared them.
 Often grains and nut would have been left in the sun for a long time and sprouted which means the phytate acid is greatly reduced and digestion improved!